 - Which teams should participate?

-- What changes when GenAI Development & Support readiness improves?
+- What changes when GenAI Delivery & Support readiness improves?